reiver/reiver-fediverse-archetypes/README.md

 ---

-This document is a distillation of the **industrial-research** we did on the Fediverse.
+This document is a distillation of the **industrial-research** we did on the **Fediverse**.

+This analysis is meant to be **descriptive**.
+I.e., it is trying to list out what is there.
+It is _not_ a statement of what should or shouldn't be there.
+And neither is it an endorsement or a condemnation of anything that is there.
+It is **description** of what seems to be observed.

 ## Archetypes